A-League Men: Foundations

-The A-League was announced in April 2004, as a successor to the NSL.
+The A-League was announced in April 2004, succeeding the NSL.
 Eight teams would be part of the new national competition, with one team from each city of Sydney, Melbourne, Brisbane, Adelaide, Perth, Newcastle, plus a New Zealand team and one from a remaining expressions of interest from either Melbourne or Sydney.
 The competition start date was set for August 2005.

-By June of that year, 20 submissions had been received and a month later 12 consortiums sent in their final bids for the eight spots.
+By June, 20 submissions had been received and a month later 12 consortiums sent in their final bids for the eight spots.
 Three bids were received from Melbourne, two each from Sydney and Brisbane, one from each of the remaining preferred cities and a bid from the New South Wales Central Coast city of Gosford.
-Over the next three months, each bid was reviewed and on 1 November 2004, the eight successful bidders and the major sponsor were revealed, for what would be known as the Hyundai A-League, with the Hyundai Motor Company unveiled as the official naming rights sponsor for the league.
+Over the next three months, each bid was reviewed and on 1 November 2004, the eight successful bidders and the major sponsor were revealed, for what would be known as the 'Hyundai A-League', with the Hyundai Motor Company unveiled as the official naming rights sponsor for the league.

-The eight founding teams for the league were Adelaide United, the Central Coast Mariners, the Melbourne Victory, the Newcastle Jets, the New Zealand Knights, the Perth Glory, the Queensland Roar, and Sydney FC, with four former NSL clubs taking part, those being Adelaide United, the Newcastle Jets, and the Perth Glory, as well as the Queensland Lions who withdrew their first team from the Queensland State League and entered it in to the competition as the Queensland Roar plus the New Zealand Knights who were formed from the New Zealand Football Kingz.
-Each club was given a five-year exclusivity deal in its own market as part of the league's "one-city, one-team" policy.
-This was intended to allow clubs to grow and develop an identity in their respective region without local competition.
+The eight founding teams were Adelaide United, the Central Coast Mariners, the Melbourne Victory, the Newcastle Jets, the New Zealand Knights, Perth Glory, the Queensland Roar, and Sydney FC.
+Along with four former NSL clubs taking part; Adelaide United, the Newcastle Jets, and Perth Glory, as well as the Queensland Lions who withdrew their first team from the Queensland State League and entered as the Queensland Roar plus the New Zealand Knights who were formed from the New Zealand Football Kingz.
+Club were given a five-year exclusivity deal in their own market as part of a "one-city, one-team" policy strategy; intended to allow clubs to grow and develop an identity in their respective region without local competition.

 Initial seasons

 On 26 August 2005, 16 months after the demise of the NSL, the inaugural season of the A-League began.
 The first season would see Adelaide United win the premier's plate by seven points over Sydney FC with Central Coast and Newcastle filling the final two spots in the final series.
-In the final series, it was Sydney that took out the title after they defeated Central Coast by a Steve Corica goal to claim the first title on 5 March 2006.
+In the final series, Sydney that took out the title after they defeated Central Coast by a Steve Corica goal to claim the first title on 5 March 2006.
 The following season saw Melbourne Victory claim the A-League premiers plate when they smashed Adelaide United 6–0 in the final at the Telstra Dome with Archie Thompson scoring five goals in the rout.
 But the season wasn't without a change with the New Zealand Knights being replaced by the Wellington Phoenix after the Knights were taken over by New Zealand Football after the team only won six times in forty-two games and selected overseas talent instead of local.